schambon/SimRunner/README.md

 In general you will use `start`/`step` to populate historical data, then use `value` (often with `%now`) to simulate ongoing activity.

-Once all records are generated, they are inserted according to `insertType`:
+Once all records are generated, they are inserted according to the `batch` option:
-- `single` will issue a single (non-bulk) write for each record
+- a numeric value will cause insertMany statements with `batch` documents per statement
-- Future options (probably `bulk` or a number) will group records in insertMany statements.
+- any other value will cause single insertOne statements to be issued for each document

 Write operations are spread out over a number of `worker` threads (defaulting to 1).